 After a year of cancelled dreams, COVID restrictions, a tough schedule and personal hardships along the way, the table was finally set for the last challenge of the season.
 The championship game matched the Bulldogs against the Aberdeen Christian Knights, playing in front of their hometown crowd.

-The cancellation of the 2020 state tournament left some wondering who would have won the championship last year.
+The cancellation of the 2020 state tournament may have left some wondering who would have won the championship last year.
 On this Saturday night, the Bulldogs left no doubt, defeating the Knights 59-43 in a dominant performance sealed with a thundering slam dunk by junior Kalen Garry in the closing minute.

-That booming dunk and the joyous screams that followed it down the court, were the emotional release of two years spent working against adversity and dealing with the pressure of expectation.
+That booming dunk, and the joyous screams that followed it down the court, were the emotional release of two years spent working against adversity and dealing with the pressure of expectation.
 The De Smet Bulldogs were once again South Dakota State B Basketball Champions.

 “Our goal when we set out was not only to play in the tournament, but to win the whole thing.
 I am really happy for the boys that we could accomplish that goal,” Gruenhagen said.
 “It’s a great feeling to see the team at the end of the championship game, with a couple minutes to go, to be at that level of confidence.
 The smiles, the hugs and the tears are a great feeling, and it is something these guys will never forget.”